scrapinghub/spidermon/docs/getting-started.md

             SendSlackMessageSpiderFinished,
         ]

-Each `MonitorSuite` is configured through lists of monitors and actions.
-In the above example, Spidermon will send a notification through Slack when a spider starts and finishes its job.
-It will also run `ItemCountMonitor`, that will be reponsible for checking whether the spider generated the expected amount of items or not.
-You have to code that monitor in the same `monitors.py` file:
+The above example sets Spidermon to send a Slack notification when a spider starts and and when it finishes its job.
+It also sets `ItemCountMonitor` to be executed when the spider is closing down.

+`ItemCountMonitor` is like a test case for the crawling status and it must be coded inside the same `monitors.py` file:

     from spidermon import Monitor, monitors